MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-custom-commands-debug-buildtime.md

 ## Errors when deleting an application
 ### Can't delete LUIS application
-When deleting a Custom Commands application, Custom Commands also try to delete the LUIS application associated with the Custom Commands application.
+When deleting a Custom Commands application, Custom Commands may also try to delete the LUIS application associated with the Custom Commands application.

 If the deletion of LUIS application failed, please go to your [LUIS](https://www.luis.ai/) account to delete them manually.